 - The backrest should help keep spine neutral and should support the whole of the spine up to shoulder level.
 There should be no pressure points or gaps.

-- The decline of the seat should be at 100-110 degree angle to decrease pressure on the back.
+- The decline of the seat should be at a 100-110 degree angle to decrease pressure on the back.

 - Shoulders should be slightly behind the hips.